 Stat Trackers and Analytics

+If you want more full-featured analytics, you're going to have to get a little creative.
 One place to go for analytics is outside data monitoring sites like Webtrends.
-Simply set up an account, and Webtrends will return somewhat detailed analytics on your Facebook business or fan page.
+Simply set up an account, and Webtrends will return somewhat detailed analytics about the number and type of people viewing your Facebook business or fan page.

 With a little finagling, you can also can install the gold standard of Web-tracking services, Google Analytics.
 This bad boy allows users to get finite data, like date, time and location, about visitors to their pages.
 First set up a Google Analytics account, and then add a new profile for your Facebook fan or business page.
 This requires a number of steps to integrate Google Analytics with the particular page.
 The good news is that Google has been kind enough to provide detailed instructions for doing that, as well as using tracking services on other social networks like Twitter.